☀️ AI Morning Minute: Hallucinations

 Why it matters:

-The Confidence Gap: AI doesn’t have a “doubt” sensor.
-It will present a fake fact with the same level of authority as a real one, making it easy for a human to be misled.
+AI doesn’t have a doubt sensor.
+It presents a fake fact with the same confidence as a real one, which makes it easy for a person to accept bad information without questioning it.

-The Need for Verification: Hallucinations are the reason you should never use AI for high-stakes tasks—like legal work, medical advice, or historical research—without fact-checking every single detail yourself.
+Hallucinations are the reason you should never use AI for high-stakes work (legal filings, medical advice, historical research) without checking every detail yourself.

 Simple example:

 Ask an AI to write a short biography of yourself or a local business owner.
-It will likely get the birthdate and hometown right, but then confidently add that you "won a prestigious award in 2015" or "graduated from Harvard"—purely because those are common patterns in the biographies it has read, even if they aren't true for you.
+It'll likely get the name and city right, but then confidently add that you "won a regional business award in 2015" or "graduated from Stanford."
+Those details sound right because they match common patterns in the biographies it trained on.
+They just aren't true.